All humanity is one undivided and indivisible family.

 🕊️Gandhi’s vision extended beyond individual sentiment to societal and political transformation, grounded in actionable principles.
 He advocated for:

-• Ahimsa (Non-violence / Active Love): More than just the absence of violence, Ahimsa in its positive form means “the largest love, greatest charity.”
+• Ahimsa (Non-violence / Active Love): More than just the absence of violence, Ahimsa in its positive form means “the greatest love, the largest charity.”
 It demands applying this love even to one’s enemy, seeing it as intrinsically linked to truth and fearlessness.
 Gandhi developed Ahimsa as an active social technique to challenge injustice.

 • Satyagraha (Truth Force / Soul Force): Literally “holding firmly to the truth,” Satyagraha is the practical application of Ahimsa.
-It involves resisting untruth and injustice actively but non-violently, using “soul force” over physical force.
+It involves actively resisting untruth and injustice, using “soul force” rather than physical force.
 This “soul force” stems from the courage of conviction, the moral authority of a just cause, and the inherent power of truth itself.
-Think of the iconic Salt March, where thousands non-violently defied the British salt tax, a simple act embodying massive resistance.
+Think of the iconic Salt March, where thousands of people nonviolently defied the British salt tax —a simple act that embodied massive resistance.
 Its aim is not to defeat or punish the opponent but to convert and heal them through love, patience, and respectful dialogue, seeking a higher plane of shared understanding.
 It requires immense spiritual strength and courage.

-• Swaraj (Self-Rule): The ultimate goal of Swaraj is for individuals and communities to learn to rule themselves and achieve freedom not just from external domination but also internal mastery through the disciplined practice of Ahimsa and Satyagraha.
+• Swaraj (Self-Rule): The ultimate goal of Swaraj is for individuals and communities to learn to govern themselves and achieve freedom, not just from external domination, but also internal mastery through the disciplined practice of Ahimsa and Satyagraha.

 • Ethical Living in Society: Gandhi integrated these principles into daily life, famously identifying “Seven Social Sins.”
 Consider ‘Politics without Principles’ – still relevant today when expediency overshadows integrity – or ‘Commerce without Morality,’ seen when profit motives harm people or the planet.
 He stressed that morality must underpin all societal activities, promoting global citizenship, international cooperation, and universal human rights as expressions of this unified vision.